Makers of All Stripes Come Together

 During the festival BurdaStyle will have a Make + Take Lounge where they’ll be offering education to new sewers, holding project sew-alongs, and other sewing-related events.

 Unfortunately, I’ll just have to wait until the Sept.
 17-18 Maker Faire New York rolls around.
 For those interested in this month’s event but not SF Bay-area adjacent, there will be several other Maker Faires and even Mini Maker Faires around the country on other dates, including Kansas City, Mo., Raleigh-Durham, N.C., Detroit and Ann Arbor, Mich., Vancouver, British Columbia, and Toronto, Ontario.

 Has anyone attended any of these events and found them as fascinating as they sound?
 Do art and craft festivals like this get your creative juices flowing and inspire you to take on new and exciting challenges as sewers?

-Posted on May 11th, 2011 in sewing, design, home decoration, embroidery, sewing events, crafting, textile arts
+Posted on in sewing, design, embroidery, home decoration, sewing events, crafting, textile arts